rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 }
 ```

+Note that each operation on an endpoint consumes the endpoint and returns a new one.
+This is how Rust's type system is used to enforce that only legal messages are sent at any given time.

-The actually concrete types for each of the states has some flexibility.
-The important part is that it be sendable but noncopyable.
-Also, protocols that allow for multiple messages, and different payloads will be someone more complex.
-Messages and data, however, should be represented simply as enums.
+The actual concrete types for each of the states have some flexibility.
+The important part is that they be sendable but noncopyable.
+Protocols that allow for multiple messages, and different payloads will be more complex, but these can be handled by using an enum describing the legal messages.

 # Select #